The Great Pyrenees has a long and noble lineage as historically they were favored by rich families for their companionship and patience.

 To feed a giant dog you will need a lot of food!

-On average, this giant breed will eat between four to five cups of high quality kibble every day.
+On average, Great Pyrenees should eat between four to five cups of high quality kibble every day.
 This should be divided into two meals to split calorie intake throughout the day.

 The amount you should feed your dog will depend entirely on your dog’s: age, sex, neuter status and activity level (it will also depend entirely on the quality of the food you are feeding your dog).